Aodaruma/BPMmarker/README.md

 # BPMmarker
- the addon adding a marker to Blender's timeline.
+ the Blender addon adding mark beats to timeline with BPM automatically

 ## how to install & use